felipejoglar/felipejoglar.github.io/index.md

 ---
 title: "On writing software well"
-description: "This are my approaches when writing software applications, specially android and ruby on rails. ❤️"
 layout: blog
 ---
+This are my approaches when writing software.
+How I build things ❤️